sunitharamu-1983/GENAI-Learning-Journey/01_Foundations/Session 4/Cosine_Similarity.md

 ***Cosine similarity correctly identifies ML and AI as most similar because it focuses on direction/meaning rather than document length.***

+---

-**Key Point: Euclidean distance is affected by magnitude (how many times words occur), while cosine similarity cares about direction (the meaning/context).
-For text analysis, meaning matters more than word count, which is why cosine similarity is preferred for NLP tasks.**
+### Key Point: Euclidean distance is affected by magnitude (how many times words occur), while cosine similarity cares about direction (the meaning/context).
+For text analysis, meaning matters more than word count, which is why cosine similarity is preferred for NLP tasks.